erhopf/camp2019/pages/translator-text.md

     return response.json()
 ```

-The Translator Text API is pretty straight forward.
 The function that we've created only requires two arguments: `text_input` and `language_output`.
 The `text_input` is provided by the text area in our HTML, and the `language_output` is from the language selector drop-down in our HTML.

 ## Add a Flask route